Patrick Beilein: Coaching career

 In 2018, Le Moyne went on a 12-game win streak, their second longest in program history.
 The team went on to earn the Northeast-10 Conference Southwest Division's top seed in the 2018 Northeast-10 Conference tournament.
 They won the 2018 Northeast-10 Conference tournament.
 They earned a number one seed in the NCAA Division II East Regional, marking the first time an NCAA DII school has hosted an NCAA regional as a number one seed in consecutive seasons since Bentley University in 2007 and 2008.
 He repeated as Northeast-10 Conference Coach of the Year.
 Le Moyne's March 10 victory over Thomas Jefferson University established many records and firsts: It marked the team's 25th win of the season, which surpassed the 24-win mark established in 1988 (by his father's team) and tied in 1996; It marked the school's 1000th victory; It marked Le Moyne's first NCAA tournament opening round victory since a 1964 win over Youngstown State University and the school's first NCAA tournament victory since a 1988 consolation game victory over Kutztown University.
 The school's March 11 victory over The College of Saint Rose earned the school its first NCAA tournament regional championship game birth, which they won.
 The 24th ranked Le Moyne Dolphins lost to 11th ranked West Texas A&M University on March 20 in the Division II quarterfinals, finishing the season with a school-record 27 wins against 7 losses.

 In March 2019, Beilein was hired as head coach for the Niagara Purple Eagles men's basketball.
 However, on October 24, 2019, just weeks before the beginning of the season, Beilein resigned for "personal reasons", with assistant coach and former Duke standout Greg Paulus named as his replacement on an interim basis.

-On September 1, 2021, the Syracuse Stallions named him as the new head coach of the team.
+On September 1, 2021, the Syracuse Stallions of The Basketball League named him as the new head coach of the team.
+He became a head coach of the Baldwinsville High School boys high school basketball team in 2022, and resigned in 2024.

+Beilein was named head coach at Mohawk Valley Community College on July 22, 2025.

-Personal
+Personal life

 Beilein has two younger brothers, Mark and Andrew, and an elder sister, Seana Hendricks.